How to Give Feedback to an Employee

 Of course, employees don’t typically ask for feedback, even though it might be necessary.
 You need to ensure feedback is part of the company culture and something people expect.

-Give your employees some options when you discuss how the feedback will be given in the company.
+When you discuss how the feedback will be given in the company, give your employees some options.
 Giving them a little more control over the situation and how they receive the feedback can help them feel more comfortable and confident.

 Understand How the Employees Feel

-Think back to a time when you were given feedback by a manager.
+Think back to a time when a manager gave you feedback.
 How did it make you feel?
-Did you feel like it was more of a confrontation?
+Did you feel it was more of a confrontation?
 Did you feel the manager was talking with you to help you better understand the problems?
 Were they able to suggest ways to make improvements and fix the situation?
 How you feel when given feedback will give you a good idea of what your manager did right and wrong.

 This can give you a better idea of how you should implement feedback.
 The goal is to empathize with your employees.
 They are concerned that they are getting in trouble when they receive feedback.
 Ensure they understand that it’s just there to help guide them and ensure they succeed in the workplace.
 A little empathy will go a long way when it comes to offering feedback.